fallahn/crogine/readme.md

 CROssplatform enGINE.

-SDL2 Based game engine which runs on Windows, linux and macOS.
-Compatibility with macOS is pretty good despite Apple's efforts to kill off OpenGL.
-Presumably consoles supported by SDL3 (such as Nintendo switch) are also compatible, possibly with a bit of work.
+SDL3 Based game engine which runs on Windows, linux and macOS.

 #### Building